wkhere/eastar/Notes.md

 - [ ] more example graphs & tests
 - [ ] put some short example to the readme, then notice h4cc/awesome-elixir
 - [ ] when examples/real applications grow, move them out to another project
+- [ ] consider going back to some form of GPL